Primary Advisor/Dissertation Chair

 Action Research, Survey

 Huston, Amber, "The Impact of Environmental Education on Environmental Literacy and Motivation in Urban Communities" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4189.